Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

 The following figure shows the results on the **AP@0.75 with different confidence threshold**:
 ![AP](images/Y58AP75.jpg)

-- **Discussion**:
+- ** 🔍  Discussion**:
   - Comparing all the figures above, **we can notice confidence drawback in all the models**.
 Figures shows acceptable AP when the confidence threshold = 0.1 And when increasing the confidence threshold the AP decrease dramatically.
   - **for AP@50 and AP@75**, Comparing each version with it self on those different IoU threshould.
 We can notice that, on AP@50 values are much higher than AP@75. meaning that objects are detected but the overlap between GT and pred is less that 0.75 but above 0.5. **Which led to localization ability of those models needs futher improvement.**

-- The following figures show sample of prediction as qualitative analysis:
+- 📷 The following figures show sample of prediction as qualitative analysis:

 ![AP](images/GT_v5_v6.jpg)
 ![AP](images/GT_v7_v8.jpg)